yabellini/SitioAcademico/content/project/RLadies/index.md

 <img src='featured.jpg' align="right" height="200" alt='R-Ladies logo.
 An R in purple and the halo and the word Ladies in gray.'/>

 I'm the R-Ladies Project Lead at the R Consortium Infrastructure Steering Committee.
-I'm part of the R-Ladies Global Team.
+I'm part of the R-Ladies Leadership and Global Team.
+I'm a member of the Board of Directors.
 My tasks include advising the leadership team in decision-making, representing R-Ladies in the organization of major R conferences, generating content, making translations into Spanish, carrying out the campaign for International Women's Day and collaborating with the general infrastructure that supports the chapters.

 ## Mission

 ### _R-Ladies is a worldwide organization whose mission is to promote Gender Diversity in the R community._

-The R community suffers from an underrepresentation of Women\* in every role and area of participation, whether as leaders, package developers, conference speakers, conference participants, educations, or users ([see recent stats](http://forwards.github.io/data/)).
+The R community suffers from an underrepresentation of Women\* in every role and area of participation, whether as leaders, package developers, conference speakers, conference participants, educations, or users ([see recent stats](https://forwards.github.io/data.html)).

 As a diversity initiative, R-Ladies’ mission is to achieve proportionate representation by encouraging, inspiring, and empowering the minorities currently underrepresented in the R community.
 R-Ladies’ primary focus, therefore, is on supporting the R enthusiasts who identify as an underrepresented minority to achieve their programming potential, by building a collaborative global network of R leaders, mentors, learners, and developers to facilitate individual and collective progress worldwide.